ninad-barve04/ninad-barve04/README.md

 - 👋 Hi, I’m Ninad Barve, a Second Year undergrad student of Computer Engineering and Information Technology
 - 👀 I’m interested in Space Technology, Exploration and recent developments.
-- 🌱 I’m currently learning Data Structures in C, Python and Logic Design
+- 🌱 I’m currently learning Python, Data Structures in C and 8086
 - 📫 Reach me at ninad.barve04@gmail.com

 <!---